 In current urban area citizens spend a substantial portion of their time in urban spaces where exposures to pollutants are often highly elevated.
-Therefore, an urban microenvironment needs to be characterised regarding its environmental quality to understand a Combined Exposures to commuters due to their mobility (Vellopoulou and Ashmore, 1998).
-To determine this a challenging task as individuals exposed are not only restricted to those in motor vehicles.
-But also Pedestrians, people standing/waiting around traffic congested streets (e.g. bus stops), people living or working in trafficked roads, etc., are included.
+Therefore, an urban microenvironment needs to be characterised regarding its environmental quality to understand a combined exposures to commuters (e.g. Lewalle, 1999; Han and Naeher, 2006; Health Effects Institute (HEI), 2010) due to their mobility.
+This is a challenging task to determine because individuals exposed to are not only restricted to those in motor vehicles but also pedestrians, people standing/waiting around traffic congested streets (e.g. bus stops), people living or working in trafficked roads, etc., are included.
 In this paper an integrated personal exposure assessment methodological framework is presented.
 The main goal is urban microenvironments' characterisation and combined exposure assessment.
 Many studies have been done in past in developed country but in developing country different traffic and surrounding are available that requires different approach for the evaluation of the exposure assessment in terms of combined air and noise pollution on citizens.
 Environmental and air quality status are important factors to take account as a selection criterion for a potential study site within a wider study area.

-A commuter and driver on roads could experience both static (e.g. waiting in a bus stops, metro station for a considerable period of time) and dynamic exposure during commuting and driving.
+Commuters and drivers on roads could experience both static (e.g. waiting in a bus stops, metro station for a considerable period of time) and dynamic exposure during commuting and driving.
 In this sense, the density of receptors exposed, both dynamically and statically, should also be under consideration.
 Furthermore, since road traffic is responsible for significant proportions of environmental pollutants in the urban areas, particularly traffic burden is also a critical criterion to be taken into account.
-All the above criteria are required in order to choose the study site and some typical microenvironments, (e.g. roads, street canyons, pavements, squares, pedestrian zones, junctions, etc.) within this area.
+All the above criteria are required in order to choose the study site and some typical microenvironments (e.g. roads, street canyons, pavements, squares, pedestrian zones, junctions, etc.) within this area.

-Continuously monitoring of exposure is difficult to measure in field.
-Thus, it is important to select the monitoring periods (hours, days, months) during which sampling measurements but due huge expenses of such monitoring 24 hr sample data was collected during study in peak and off peak hour traffic.
-Due to limitation of budget, many parameters could not covered environmental pollutants/ microenvironments.
-Especially for the mode of transport, its selection plays an important role since modal exposure differentiation is highly expected.
-Meteorological and traffic burden data has been also monitored/sampled during the campaign period.
-Post-processing of the available information leads to microenvironments characterisation and the coexposure analysis.
+Continuous monitoring of exposure is difficult to measure in field.
+Thus, it is important to select the monitoring periods (hours, days, months) during which sampling measurements but due huge expenses of such monitoring 24-hour sample data were collected during study in peak and off peak hour traffic.
+Due to limitation of budget, many parameters could not covered environmental pollutants/microenvironments.
+Especially for the mode of transport, and its selection plays an important role since modal exposure differentiation is highly expected.
+Meteorological and traffic burden data have been also monitored/sampled during the campaign period.
+Post processing of the available information leads to microenvironments characterisation and the co-exposure analysis.